Our Strategic Plan

 In November 2016 AWC President Dr. Daniel Corr launched a 15-month Strategic Planning Initiative.
 He worked with the Classified Association, Faculty Senate, and the President's Cabinet to select Biridiana Martinez, Ellen Riek, and Lori Stofft as tri-chairs for this process.
 Dr. Corr gave only two directions for the tri-chairs: make the strategic planning process inclusive, and make it transparent.
 Research into successful strategic planning at other institutions and preliminary discussions with consultants revealed that we should develop a Task Force with balanced representation from our three employee groups, to collaborate with President's Council and AWC students to drive our Strategic Planning process.

-In 2017, Dr. Corr and The District Governing Board launched the inaugural Innovation Fund to support the development of AWC initiatives aligned with Strategic Planning.
-This year, $86,000 in funds are available for one-time projects beginning in Spring 2019 that support Strategic Planning efforts, specifically projects that enhance the AWC Student Experience.
+In 2017 Dr. Corr and The District Governing Board launched the inaugural Innovation Fund to support the development of AWC initiatives aligned with Strategic Planning.
+This year, $80,000 in funds are available for one-time projects beginning in Spring 2022 that support Strategic Planning efforts, specifically projects that align with AWC’s Mission, Vision and Values.
 This limited time funding is designed to encourage innovative thinking outside the parameters of the annual fiscal year budget.Learn More

 |Strategic Plan 2025 Booklet||Download|